Mendez v. ICE

 Immigrant Detention Center

-Nine people detained at the Mesa Verde ICE Processing Center in Bakersfield, Calif., and the Golden State Annex in McFarland, Calif., have filed a class action lawsuit against Immigration and Customs Enforcement (ICE) and GEO Group, the for-profit prison company that owns and operates the detention centers, alleging that they and other detained people have faced retaliation for engaging in a collective hunger strike to demand their release from detention and the shutdown of both facilities.
+On Feb.
+23, 2023, nine people detained at the Mesa Verde ICE Processing Center in Bakersfield, Calif., and the Golden State Annex in McFarland, Calif., filed a class action lawsuit against Immigration and Customs Enforcement (ICE) and GEO Group, the for-profit prison company that owns and operates the detention centers, alleging that they and other detained people faced retaliation for engaging in a collective hunger strike to demand their release from detention and the shutdown of both facilities.
+They were among the approximately 82 detained people who declared a hunger strike on Feb.
+27, 2023.

-In the lawsuit, plaintiffs report that, since the hunger strike began, ICE and GEO Group have harassed them by threatening to place them in solitary confinement, making the temperature of the dorms painfully cold, and taunting them with food.
-The strikers also say officials have denied them family visitation, access to worship services, and access to the detention center yard, among other recreational activities.
+In the suit, they argued that retaliation against any striker violates their right to peacefully speak out against their mistreatment and violates their right to petition the government for redress of their grievances.
+They reported that, after the hunger strike began, ICE and GEO Group harassed them by threatening to place them in solitary confinement, making the temperature of the dorms painfully cold, and taunting them with food.
+The strikers also say officials denied them family visitation, access to worship services, and access to the detention center yard, among other recreational activities.

 Learn more